mestresas99/Mobile-catalogue/README.md

 This application shows a web page based on a mobile catalogue app.
 In the web page we can appreciate several elements:
 - header: containing the name of the platform
+- Identificate button.
+When this button is pressed, user will have to introduce their name and a message containing his/her name will be printed to welcome
 - body: a list of availables models, a list of trend brands and several links for searching more info for these trend brands
 - body: we can see a display of mobile phones indicating their image, name, manufacturer and price.
 Also we can see a button that when is pressed, an alert message displays more information about the mobile
 - for each mobile phone I add a "add to cart" button non-functional just for esthetic